10 Best Herbal Juices For Over Bleeding During Periods

 urtica dioica juice

-Urtica dioica, commonly known as stinging nettle, has been traditionally used for its potential benefits in managing heavy menstrual bleeding.
+Urtica dioica, commonly known as stinging nettle, has been traditionally used for its potential health benefits, including its role in managing heavy menstrual bleeding.

 4. Dog rose (Rosa canina)